 (For a pescatarian or vegetarian version, bring the appropriate dashi up a boil and turn off the heat.
 Crack two egg yolks into a mixing bowl, and while whisking, very slowly drizzle some of the hot dashi into the egg.
 You should add about two cups of dashi before adding the mixture back into the pot.
 If you've made crème anglais, or egg nog, it is the exact same principle.
 The yolk slightly thickens the broth providing some of the texture found in meat versions.)

 Editor’s Note: (If you’re interested in making ramen at home but aren’t quite ready to try your hand at homemade noodles and a broth made from pig’s feet, you can still make a pretty impressive bowl by doctoring up some chicken broth, pouring it over store bought alkaline noodles and garnishing it with anything from Ben’s list above.
-Most Asian markets will sell freshly made alkaline noodles, and if you add the tare ingredients to a simmering pot of plain chicken stock—either boxed from the store or made from scratch from your own chicken or turkey carcass—you can get an acceptable proximity to Ben’s broth.
-Think of it as a non-sandwich way to use up Thanksgiving leftovers: Make broth from the bones and then top it with shredded turkey meat, a few raw radishes or carrots from the crudité platter, even a sprinkle of fried shallots left from the bean casserole.
+Most Asian markets will sell freshly made alkaline noodles, and if you add the tare ingredients to a simmering pot of plain chicken stock—either boxed from the store or made from scratch from your own chicken carcass—you can get an acceptable proximity to Ben’s broth.
+Think of it as a non-sandwich way to use up leftovers: Make broth from the bones of a roasted chicken and then top it with shredded meat, a few raw radishes or carrots, a sprinkle of fried shallots.
 Just add noodles!)